Table of Contents

 - Small vessel disease

 The most common stroke is an ischemic stroke, while the second most common cause is a hemorrhagic stroke.
-Hemorrhagic stroke is implicated in about 15% of the cases of all strokes.
-Mortality rates associated with intracerebral hemorrhage are considered as significantly higher compared to ischemic stroke.
+Hemorrhagic stroke is implicated in about 15% of all stroke cases.
+Mortality rates associated with intracerebral hemorrhage are considered significantly higher than ischemic stroke.

-Mortality related to hemorrhagic stroke seems to be highest in the first immediate period after the event up to three weeks.
-Current estimates put mortality risk at a similar rate for both hemorrhagic and ischemic strokes at 3 months post the cerebrovascular accident.
+Hemorrhagic stroke mortality seems to be highest within the first three weeks after the event.
+Current estimates indicate the mortality risk is similar for both hemorrhagic and ischemic strokes 3 months after the CVA.

 Hypertension is considered the most common cause of spontaneous intracerebral hemorrhage in adults.
 Cerebral amyloid angiopathy, cerebrovascular malformations, arteriovenous malformations, and neoplastic disease are other risk factors for hemorrhagic stroke.